SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 At the same time, defaults, set to well-established test cases, enable even inexperienced users to run simulations in just a few lines of code.

-To be extensible with new model components, SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017].
+SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017] to be extensible with new components including parameterizations, forcings, drag, or even the grid.
-Every model component is defined as a new type.
+All such supported model components define an abstract type that can be subtyped to introduce, for example, a new parameterization.
-For example, to define precipitation due to the physical process of large-scale condensation, one would define `MyCondensation` as a new subtype of `AbstractCondensation`.
+To define precipitation due to the physical process of large-scale condensation, one would define `MyCondensation` as a new subtype of `AbstractCondensation`.
 One then only needs to extend the `initialize!` and `condensation!` functions for this new type.
 Passing on `condensation = MyCondensation()`